A comprehensive database of Tennessee native plants

 Native Region: Western half of Tennessee

 Coarse, sunflower-like plant.
-Leaf cups will collect rainwater.
+Leaves encircle the squarish stems, forming a cup that can hold rain water, hence its common name.
 Species is also sometimes called Cup Rosinweed because its stems exude a gummy sap when cut.
-High drought tolerance.
+High drought tolerance although may drop its lower leaves during a drought.
 Can be invasive with an “unstoppable urge to reproduce.”
 Attracts birds, butterflies, hummingbirds and bees.
+Goldfinches and other seed-eating birds relish the seeds and will often drink water from the cup.